-The Corporate Governance Committee conducts an annual assessment of the composition of the Board and Committees and establishes, with the Board, the appropriate qualifications, skills, experience and characteristics required of Board members.
-The Committee seeks director candidates based upon a number of qualifications, including independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, standing in the community and the ability to foster a diversity of backgrounds and views, including, but not limited to, gender, race, ethnicity and national origin, and to complement the Board's existing strengths, recognizing that diversity is a critical element to enhancing board effectiveness.
+The Corporate Governance Committee conducts an annual assessment of the composition of the Board of Directors and the Committees of the Board, and establishes, with the Board, the appropriate qualifications, skills, experience and characteristics required of Board members.
+The Committee seeks director candidates based upon a number of qualifications, including independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, standing in the community and diversity of backgrounds and views, including, but not limited to, gender, race, ethnicity and national origin, recognizing that diversity is a critical element to enhancing Board effectiveness.
+The Committee also considers how director candidates' qualifications complement the Board's existing strengths.
 The Committee continuously evaluates these desired attributes in light of the Company's long-term strategy and needs as part of its Director succession planning process.
-The Committee seeks individuals who have a broad range of demonstrated abilities and accomplishments in areas of strategic importance to the Company, such as senior executive leadership, general operational management, finance, energy distribution, international business, law and public sector activities.
+The Committee seeks individuals who have a broad range of demonstrated abilities and accomplishments in areas of strategic importance to the Company, such as senior executive leadership, general operational management, finance, energy distribution, international business, regulatory and public sector activities.
 Directors should also possess a willingness to challenge and stimulate management and the ability to work as part of a team in a collegial atmosphere.
-The Committee also seeks individuals who are capable of devoting the required amount of time to serve effectively on the Board and its Committees.
+The Committee also seeks individuals who are capable of devoting the required amount of time to serve effectively on the Board and its Committees, and who do not hold directorships that could cause a conflict of interest or impair the individual's ability to contribute meaningfully to the Board.
 With respect to incumbent Directors, the Committee also considers the past performance of each Director.
 As part of the annual process of nominating independent Board candidates, the Committee obtains an opinion of the Company's legal counsel that there is no reason to believe that the Board candidate is not "independent" as defined by the New York Stock Exchange listing standards.

 The Corporate Governance Committee considers recommendations from a wide variety of its business contacts, including current Directors, executive officers, community leaders, and shareholders as a source for potential Board candidates.
-The Committee also uses the services of third-party search firms to assist it in identifying and evaluating possible nominees for Director.
+From time to time, the Committee also uses the services of third-party search firms and organizations that provide diverse candidates to assist it in identifying and evaluating possible nominees for Director.
 The Board reviews and has final approval of all potential Director nominees for election to the Board.
-During Fiscal 2021, the Board of Directors adopted a management succession plan under which Mr. Perreault was named President and Chief Executive Officer and a member of the Board of Directors following Mr. Walsh's retirement.
-Mr. Perreault's biography and qualifications are set forth in ITEM 1 - Election of Directors, beginning on page 9.
-In selecting Mr. Perreault, the Corporate Governance Committee and the Board considered specifically his business acumen, relevant expertise, extensive senior management, strategic planning and global operational experience.

-Shareholders may submit written recommendations for director-nominees to the Corporate Secretary, UGI Corporation, 460 North Gulph Road, King of Prussia, PA 19406.
+Shareholders may submit written recommendations for director-nominees to the Vice President, General Counsel and Secretary, UGI Corporation, 460 North Gulph Road, King of Prussia, PA 19406.
 The Company's Bylaws do not permit shareholders to nominate candidates from the floor at an annual meeting without notifying the Corporate Secretary 45 days prior to the anniversary of the mailing date of the Company's proxy statement for the previous year's annual meeting.
 Notification must include certain information detailed in the Company's Bylaws.
+In addition to satisfying the foregoing notice requirements under our Bylaws, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must notify the Corporate Secretary 60 days prior to the anniversary of the previous year's annual meeting.
+Notification must include certain information detailed in Rule 14a-19 under the Exchange Act.